The Voices of the Punan Batu

 Foam forming at one of the riversides due to pollution.

-Yet the Punan Bahu are facing existential threats—encroachments on their ancestral lands through rampant deforestation and illegal logging that strip away the very forests that sustain them.
+Yet the Punan Batu are facing existential threats—encroachments on their ancestral lands through rampant deforestation and illegal logging that strip away the very forests that sustain them.
 The destructive march of industrial interests, driven by greed, is relentless.
-Backed by corrupt systems that prioritize short-term profit over long-term sustainability, these forces exploit the land and its people, leaving the Punan Bahu vulnerable and displaced.
+Backed by corrupt systems that prioritize short-term profit over long-term sustainability, these forces exploit the land and its people, leaving the Punan Baht vulnerable and displaced.
 Their rights, often overlooked and undermined, are eroded by a network of power that sees them not as guardians of the forest, but as obstacles to be removed.

 The demand for palm oil has driven the large-scale clearing of Borneo's forests.
 Palm oil is used in numerous products, from food to cosmetics and biofuels, making it highly profitable.
 The conversion of forests into palm plantations destroys habitats for endangered species like orangutans, pygmy elephants, and clouded leopards.